Course Request Guide for New Students

 History and Social Science

-Students have three options for U.S. History: U.S. History (HIS300); American Studies (IDH309); or Honors U.S. History (HIS309).
-Students who have already taken a full-year U.S. History course that includes a significant research paper experience may be permitted to request one of the 400-level history electives.
+Students have three options for U.S. History: U.S. History (HIS300); American Studies (HIS319); or Honors U.S. History (HIS309).
+Students who have already taken a full-year U.S. History course will request one of the 200- or 400-level history electives.

 Visual and Performing Arts

 The entire arts curriculum, including AP courses and other one-term, two-term, and year-long courses are available.
-Some arts courses can be taken either as a fifth graded course, or as a sixth course pass/fail.
-They will be labeled with (p/f) in the course title.
+Some performing arts courses can be taken either as a fifth graded course, or as a sixth course pass/fail.
+Courses that can be taken pass/fail will be labeled with (p/f) in the course title.
+Pass/fail arts courses do fulfill the arts requirement at one term fulfilled for every pass/fail course completed, e.g. Chamber Music or Acting Techniques taken pass/fail completes one term of the arts requirement.

 Philosophy and Religious Studies